-Accelerators are key for many innovative entrepreneurs to bring their ideas to life.
-Accelerators support and coach agtech pioneers on their way to improve and revolutionize agriculture.
-We featured many interviews with agtech startups; now it is time to have a look at the ‘other side’.
-We chatted with Alberto Clerigué, Investment Manager at Sodena from the agrifood accelerator Orizont.
-About Orizont How did Orizont come about and what has been the pathway of this accelerator?
-What can we expect from the 2017 edition?
-Orizont was born from the Navarra Development Society, Sodena, to become a national, and international, reference in the agricultural sector.
-Our goal, from the beginning, has
+Startup incubators and accelerators play a vital role in the entrepreneurial ecosystem and are key for many innovative entrepreneurs to bring their ideas to life, or grow their enterprise to scale.
+Accelerators support and coach agtech pioneers on their way to grow, to improve and revolutionize agriculture for the 21st century.
+While we featured many interviews with agtech startups (like Agromapping, Autofarm, or Tvant) it is now time to take a look at the other side of the startup ecosystem.
+We chatted with Alberto Clerigué, Investment Manager at Sodena from the agrifood / agtech accelerator Orizont, based in Pamplona, Spain.
+About Orizont How did Orizont come about and what has

 Smart farming technology and process automation are vital to making agricultural enterprises more efficient and sustainable.
 AgTech is comprised of many kinds of technical solutions and remote controlling and automation is a huge step towards an era of digital farming.
 The Spanish startup AutoFarm is working on remote controlling factors from feeding to temperature.
 Please introduce yourself briefly.
 Who are you and what do you do?
 My name is Daniel Reboredo.
 I currently work at a 1700-quota pig farm with my company Silicent Systems, LLC.
 We are a startup that is basically dedicated to the design and development of software and hardware for the monitoring and control of farming operations.